James Augustine Healy: Early life and family

-In his will, Michael Healy referred to his wife as "my trusty woman, Eliza, mother of my...children."
+In his will, Michael Healy referred to Mary Eliza as "my trusty woman, Eliza, mother of my...children."
 Due to the partus sequitur ventrem principle in slave law, children inherited the legal status of their mothers; therefore, the Healy children were born into slavery.
-Michael was unable to directly free his wife and children as manumission required an act of the Georgia General Assembly in exceptional circumstances.
+Michael was unable to directly free Mary Eliza and the children as manumission required an act of the Georgia General Assembly in exceptional circumstances.
 Before their deaths a few months apart in 1850, Michael and Eliza Healy had planned to relocate with their youngest children to a northern state that prohibited slavery.

 In February 2024, Washington Post writer Bryan Greene established through DNA evidence that the Healy siblings were blood relatives of abolitionist Ellen Craft, likely first cousins based on historical accounts.
 DNA test results showed that a descendant of Martha Healy was the 4th to 8th cousin of three of Crafts' descendants.
 In 1848, Craft escaped slavery in Macon, Georgia, not far from the Healys' birthplace, disguising herself as a white man traveling with her enslaved attendant, her actual husband.
 According to Greene's article, S.T.
 Pickard, the editor of the Portland Transcript, stated in 1893 that Ellen Craft told him that she was the first cousin of Bishop Healy.
 The 2024 DNA results suggest this 131-year old claim was true.